tinko26/ao/docs/api/src/ao_sys/ao_queue4obj.h.md

 };
 ```

+This type represents a queue for objects.
 It consists of the following members.

 | `heap` | The heap storing the data. |
 | `insert` | The list of tasks attempting to insert data into the queue. |